davidcana/Zcrud/README.md

 The next list details the features of jTable and the expected version of zCrud that will implement it:

-* Automatically creates HTML table and loads records from server using AJAX. *(0.1.0 version)*
+* Automatically creates HTML table and loads records from server using AJAX. *(done!)*
 * Creates 'create new record' form.
-When user creates a record, it sends data to server using AJAX and adds the same record to the table in the page. *(0.1.0 version)*
+When user creates a record, it sends data to server using AJAX and adds the same record to the table in the page. *(done!)*
 * Creates 'edit record' form.
-When user edits a record, it updates server using AJAX and updates all cells on the table in the page. *(0.1.0 version)*
+When user edits a record, it updates server using AJAX and updates all cells on the table in the page. *(done!)*
 * Creates 'delete a record' form.
-When user deletes a record, it deletes the record from server using AJAX and deletes the record from the table in the page. *(0.1.0 version)*
+When user deletes a record, it deletes the record from server using AJAX and deletes the record from the table in the page. *(done!)*
 * All tables and forms can be created using default templates.
-It is also possible to use customized templates. *(0.1.0 version)*
+It is also possible to use customized templates. *(done!)*
-* Shows animations for create/delete/edit operations on the table. *(0.1.0 version)*
 * All styling of table and forms are defined in a CSS file, so you can easily change style of everything to use plugin in your pages.
-CSS file is well defined and commented. *(0.1.0 version)*
+CSS file is well defined and commented. *(done!)*
-* It is not depended on any server side technology. *(0.1.0 version)*
+* It is not depended on any server side technology. *(done!)*
+* Makes it easy to customize already implemented form field types; also to add new form field types. *(done!)*
 * All HTML code is valid (w3c compliant).
 It works on all common browsers. *(0.1.0 version)*
-* Supports server side sorting using AJAX. *(0.2.0 version)*
+* Supports server side sorting and paging using AJAX. *(0.2.0 version)*
-* Supports server side paging using AJAX. *(0.3.0 version)*
-* Supports master/child tables. *(0.4.0 version)*
+* Supports master/child tables. *(0.3.0 version)*
-* Allows user to select rows. *(0.5.0 version)*
+* Allows user to select rows. *(0.4.0 version)*
-* Allows user to resize columns. *(0.6.0 version)*
+* Allows user to resize columns. *(0.5.0 version)*
-* Allows user to show/hide columns. *(0.6.0 version)*
+* Allows user to show/hide columns. *(0.5.0 version)*
-* Exposes some events to enable validation with forms. *(0.7.0 version)*
+* Exposes some events to enable validation with forms. *(0.6.0 version)*
 * It can be localized easily.
-Full I18n and L10n support. *(0.8.0 version)*
+Full I18n and L10n support. *(0.7.0 version)*
+* Shows animations for create/delete/edit operations on the table. *(0.8.0 version)*